mosip/id-authentication/design/registration-processor/Approach_for_demo_dedupe.md

 	getPotentialDuplicatesWithUnverifiedDob(Gender, starting dob range -> 1999, ending dob range -> 2001);
 	}
 ```
 -  Above step will provide the list of potential matches to perform demo-dupe.
 Iterate the list and for each record run algorithm with the applicant demographic information.
+Create an interface in registration-processor-core and provide implementation in demo-dedupe-stage.
 Registration-processor will use levenshtein distance algorithm and perform demo dedupe on name and address.
 Do the following -
 	1. perform dedupe in local language.
 	2. perform dedupe on user language.
 	3. Calculate average score. (local language score + user language score) / 2